-For your convenience, there are laundry rooms in Mindy Halls.
-Each room is equipped with coin-operated washers and dryers.
+For your convenience, there is a laundry room in Mindy Hall and is equipped with coin-operated washers and dryers.

 Mail

 Inter-campus mail and outgoing U.S. mail may be deposited outside of the Student Services office in Bollinger Hall or in the mail slot located near the student mailboxes in the Student Union.
 Stamps and envelopes can be purchased in the Student Services office.